TheUrbanWild/WildLoggingDB/README.md

 The result is much more useful, because we can add functionality which transforms the data, rather than just looking it up.
 Doing more processing on the server means that we reduce the communications traffic, and the processing done on the client.

+## Try this too

+Follow along:  it's a good way to experience all the tools and processes, while having something which is easy to test.

 ## Plan

 ### Set up identity, tools and services